minetest/dev.luanti.org/content/engine-dev-process/lua-code-style-guidelines.md

   (such as for ARGB8 hex values).
 * Prefer `^` over `math.pow`.
 * Prefer `math.sqrt(x)` over `x ^ 0.5`. [^sqrt]
-* Do not rely on string-to-number coercion done by arithmetic operations.
+* Do not rely on string-to-number coercion done by arithmetic operations or `math` functions.
   If you're doing `x + 1` where `x` is a string, write `tonumber(x) + 1` instead to explicitly do the conversion.

 [^sqrt]: The two differ very slightly in behavior, leading to `math.sqrt` being an order of magnitude faster on LuaJIT.